bitfox-git/FreshworksApi/README.md

 # FreshworksApi
-A C# .NET Core client for the FreshworksCRM Rest API
+A C# .NET Core client for the FreshworksCRM Rest API.